aaron-junot/mentorship/GUIDEBOOK.md

 ## **Background of Operation Code**

-Veteran-founded and led, Operation Code is on a mission to help the military community learn software development, enter the tech industry, and code the ffuture!

-Operation Code's Software Mentorship Program connects transitioning military, citizen-soldiers, veterans and their families of all levels with professional software developers for lifelong learning and understanding.
-Paired online in our peer-to-peer learning environment, you can select any programming language/stack of your choice, including:
+Operation Code is on a mission to help the military community learn software development, enter the tech industry, and code the future!
+Our Mentorship Program connects veterans and the military community with tech industry professionals, for lifelong learning.
+Working together in our online community, you can select any programming skillset / tech stack of your choice, including:

+* Web Development
+ * Ruby/Rails
+ * Python
+ * HTML/CSS

+* Mobile Development
+ * Java (Android)
+ * Objective C and Swift (iOS)

-* Android
+* C, C++
 * C#

-* Ember

-* Go

-* HTML/CSS

-* iOS

-* Java

-* JavaScript

-* PHP

-* Python

-* Ruby and Ruby on Rails

-* React

-* SASS and CSS

-* Node

-* Static-Sites, including Jekyll, Middleman

-* Test Automation

 ## **Statement of Purpose**

-The Mentor Program is a cornerstone of Operation Code’s non-profit mission to get members of the military, veterans, and their family members coding and into software development careers.
-Our Mentor Program aims to:
+The Mentorship Program is a cornerstone of Operation Code’s mission to get members of the military, veterans, and their family members coding and into software development careers.
+Our Mentorship Program aims to:

-1. Offer professionals who are currently employed as a software developer or related field opportunities to serve, by helping veterans, military personnel, and their families learn to code.
+1. Offer opportunities to serve, for professionals in the tech industry, by helping veterans and the military community learn to code.

 2. Give military veterans, servicemembers, and their families a chance to link up with someone who is knowledgeable in a specific field of interest - regardless if they're just starting on their journey or are looking to brush up on new skills.